Bread Baking for Beginners is available on Amazon, on kindle, and at Barnes & Noble.

 This dusting wand is a fun and frivolous item.
 Is it necessary?
 No. Is it super fun way to sieve the finest dusting of flour?
 Yes.
 Do kids love it?
 Absolutely.

-When you decide you want a proofing basket this one is a nice option, it comes with a liner and a linen bag to store your bread.
+When you decide you want a proofing basket this one is a nice option, it comes with a liner which is helpful.

 If you are doing a lot of baking, you won’t want to buy yeast in packets anymore, Saf Instant is available in 1 pound bags, and will last you a long time, it’s a much better deal than buying in packets.

 I recommend King Arthur flour because it is good quality for baking breads, and also easy to find at most grocery stores and even places like Target carry it.

 These tiny bowls are a very silly thing to spend your money on, but I thought they were a little too sweet to pass up, I like using them for small ingredients (not for measuring) but it’s a great visual cue as well.